monerium/smart-contracts/docs/migrating_V1_to_V2.md

 export MAX_MINT_ALLOWANCE=<amount_in_wei>
 forge script script/configureToken.s.sol --rpc-url $RPC_URL --broadcast
  ```
-4. Configure the `V2` token with minting allowance
+4. Configure the `V2` token with a minting allowance

- Use the `admin safe` to set mint allowance.
+ Use the `admin safe` to set the mint allowance.

 5. Connect the `V2` proxy as `controller` for the `V1` `TokenFrontend`
 ```sh